MDT

 MicroDosing Training was born from that insight, a blend of science-based structure and artistic movement intelligence, designed to work anywhere.

-MDT is more than a fitness plan.
+MDT is not a fitness plan.
 It’s the system we built for ourselves and now share with others.

-Our mission: to reshape how people approach daily movement by introducing simple, structured micro-workouts that fit naturally into modern travel and work life.
+Our mission: to reshape how people approach daily movement by introducing simple, structured micro-workouts that fit naturally into modern busy life.

 Want to learn more about our background and philosophy?
 Visit the full About Us page.